6 mins. read

 Physical activity

 Exercise after cancer treatment can actually reduce fatigue.
 This is because physical activity releases ‘feel good’ endorphins, making you feel more energetic.
 The exercise doesn’t have to be intense.
-There are many benefits to walking after chemo, for example, as not only can it help tackle fatigue but it can also lift your mood and improve sleep quality.
+There are many benefits to walking after chemotherapy, for example, as not only can it help tackle fatigue but it can also lift your mood and improve sleep quality.
 If walking isn’t your thing, light gardening or a gentle swim are other good options.

 Counselling